 From Paris, with a stopover, count on average 14 hours of travel to get to Windhoek, the capital (we did not find a direct flight).
 We traveled with Lufthansa and South African airlines.

-The price of flights varies greatly depending on the number of stopovers and the day of departure and return.
+Flight prices vary enormously depending on the number of stopovers and the day of departure and return.

 As always, we advise you to compare prices between several days.
 If necessary and if possible, you can slightly shift your vacations to get a really good price.